tharapalanivel/aiu-fms-testing-utils/tests/README.md

 ```bash
 python generate_metrics.py --architecture=hf_pretrained --model_path=$MODEL_PATH --tokenizer=$MODEL_PATH --unfuse_weights --output_path=/tmp/aiu-fms-testing-utils/output/ --compile_dynamic --max_new_tokens=$MAX_NEW_TOKENS --min_pad_length=$SEQ_LENS --batch_size=$BATCH_SIZES --default_dtype=$DEFAULT_TYPES --sharegpt_path=$DS_PATH --num_test_tokens_per_sequence=1024
 ```

+This will generate csv files with the results of the metrics calulation.
+Then, we can run [get_thresholds.py](./resources/get_thresholds.py) to summarize the results and get the single values for each metric as the following.

 Get the thresholds by running the [get_thresholds.py](./resources/get_thresholds.py):
 ```bash